 For your best chance to avoid potentially significant penalties, it is advised to seek representation from our expert criminal defence law firm based in Sydney.
 Our criminal defence solicitors will then negate the allegations by using a relevant defence strategy.
 If we are successful, the Court may completely dismiss the charges.
 In other instances, the defence strategies may only provide a partial defence.
 In this case a less serious sentence will be enforced or the charges will downgraded which is much more favourable in comparison to the maximum penalty.

 Regardless, as an award winning criminal law firm, we are dedicated to providing our clients with the best possible outcome.
-If you are facing charges relating to robbery, contact Benjamin Leonardo – The Defenders for a FREE first consultation.
+If you are facing charges relating to robbery, contact Benjamin Leonardo – The Defenders for a consultation.

 Necessity: Although difficult to prove, a person accused of armed robbery may have a possible defence of necessity if our criminal defence lawyers can successfully argue that the accused was acting in fear of irreparable harm from natural or human forces.
 Our criminal law team must prove that the accused feared they were in serious danger of being harmed or even killed.
 The situation must also have been urgent, and the accused would have to holistically believe that if they didn’t participate in the criminal offence, that their life would have been in danger.
 Therefore, the crime of maliciously damaging property must be in proportion to the threat of imminent danger that could have not been solved otherwise.
 For example, a famous case where a group of men resulted to cannibalism after being shipwrecked successfully argued the necessity claim, in which a charge of murder only resulted in 6 months in gaol.